lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/Environment.txt

 2. Setting up the Environment
 =============================

-2.1 Setting up the Pathes
+2.1 Setting up the Paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To simplify the tedious task of configuring your environment, a helper is provided.